zio/zio-json/README.md

 This attack is very effective in schemas with lots of numbers, causing ops/sec to be halved with a 33% increase in memory usage.

+`zio-json` is resistant to a wide range of number based attacks because it uses a from-scratch number parser that will exit early when the number of bits of any number exceeds 128 bits, which can be customised by the system property `zio.json.number.bits`.

 # Even Moar Performance

 jsonitor-scala

 JSON is an inefficent transport format.
-If your performance needs are still not met by zio-json, then you would you benefit from a port of this library supporting msgpack or protobuf.
+If your performance needs are still not met by `zio-json`, then you would you benefit from a port of this library supporting msgpack or protobuf.

 For legacy services, a port supporting XML is also be possible.